cjmet/WeatherKitty/README.md

   - GeoIP and GeoAddress have limited API Usage, additional usage may require an API Key, License, or Subscription.
   </details>

-- Install as a git submodule
+- Install as a git submodule.
+I'll make this a node module later.
   `git submodule add https://github.com/cjmet/WeatherKitty.git WeatherKitty`
 - Add WeatherKitty.mjs to your scripts in your html file
 - Insert one of the weather-kitty html elements into your html.